anthshor/ansible-sandpit/README.md

-## Ansible development environment on a laptop
+## Ansible sandpit environment on a laptop

-Provision an ansible development environment that consists of;
+Provision an ansible sandpit environment that consists of;

  - Ansible tower, to run ansible from
  - 2 webservers, web1 and web2 to provision to